ellisp/blog-source/_posts/2024-11-16-design-effects.md

 These are pretty similar workflows.
 Stata has the extra step - for Reasons - of encoding a string variable we're going to want to use later as numeric.
 R's `svydesign` function and the Stata `svyset` function do essentially identical jobs in a pretty similar way, telling the software the stratified, two stage design we're going to be using and giving it the columns to look at for the finite population corrections.
 Our sample design is to pick a number of neighbourhoods in each province, and then a number of individuals in each neighbourhood, so we're interested in both the total number of neighbourhoods in each province and the total number of individuals in each neighbourhood.

-(Note - in real life I would be declaring that the sun of `fweight` in each province has been calibrated to match the population total in that province, but doing this introduced some further complications with the R / Stata comparison that I decided were distractions, to look at some other time.)
+(Note - in real life I would be declaring that the sun of `fweight` in each province has been calibrated to match the population total in that province, but doing this introduced some further limitations with Stata that I decided were distractions, to look at some other time.)

 To check that we're in agreement, let's start by asking both environments the proportion of people that like cats, the standard error of that proportion, and the design effect.